wgyzhnjq/fast_io/readme.md

 ### Fast.

 - As close to system call as possible.
 - Locale support optional
-- Zero copy IO

 ### Safe

 - No easily misused stuff like std::endl
 - No internal iomanip states (since it creates security issues)
-- Providing RAII for FILE\*&POSIX fd&HANDLE32
+- Providing RAII for C FILE\*&POSIX fd&win32 HANDLE
+- No dual error reporting mechanism.
+Exception as the ONLY error reporting mechanism.
+- No std::error_code and std::system_error

 ### Easy to use